 What is Reverse Cycle Ducted Air Conditioning?

-The Ducted Air Conditioner has many innovative features that appeals to a majority of Adelaide home owners.
+Ducted Air Conditioning prices are great for families looking to cool and heat all in one package.
+The system also has many innovative features that appeals to a majority of Adelaide home owners.
 Let’s review some of it’s main features.

 1. All-in-One Climate Control

 Being able to produce both hot and cold air makes the reverse cycle air conditioner extremely versatile.
 Instead of having to install a separate heating solution for the home, home owners can just install one ducted air conditioning system that does it all.

 This represents significant cost savings as alternative forms of home heating (the ducted gas heating system) could cost as much as $2,000 to install.

 2. Extensive Area Coverage & Zoning Capabilities

 Unlike Split System air conditioners, which requires a wall unit to be installed in each room that you wish to cool or warm, ducted air conditioning distributes conditioned air via a network of ducts and air vents.
 These ducts can distribute air throughout a home, and into every room.

 For this reason, ducted air conditioning is the ideal solution for larger homes with more rooms.
 In these scenarios, you would require multiple compressors if you wish to go with a Split System.
 New models of ducted reverse cycle air conditioning come with advanced zoning capabilities.
 This means you can preset different zones in your home, and configure the climate (temperature, fan speed, etc.) in each zone individually.
 This allows for much flexibility in terms of controlling the climate in different areas of a home.